A vegan version Taiwanese-style Fried Chicken using frozen-and-thawed tofu. Boldly favored just how you’ll find them on the streets of Taipei.

 To sum it up, the technique is as follows: you freeze the tofu, thaw it completely, freeze it again, then thaw it completely again.
 The whole process takes around a whole day so be sure to prepare ahead of time!
-Mary also notes that this works best with Medium-firm tofu as it has the optimal liquid content.
+This works best with medium-firm tofu as it has the optimal liquid content.
 Note that you only take the tofu out of its container after the second thaw.

 I know this is a lot of work, but trust me, it will be so worth it!
 After the second thaw, you will see amazing cracks and layers form on both the exterior and the interior of the tofu.

 What happens when you freeze the tofu is that the liquid inside the tofu crystallizes and forms large clumps.
 And when you thaw the tofu, the ice crystals will melt but the space they have taken up will remain there, creating many cracks and tears on the tofu.
 Doing this process two times simply magnifies its effect.

 Can i replace potato starch with something else?
 It’s not the easiest to find

 Hey there! what about cornstarch?

 This recipe was delicious!
 Freezing the tofu made it have the texture of chicken which blew me away.
 I also replaced the potato starch with cornstarch which worked out great.
 The spices were amazing too, made me so nostalgic and also made me want to go back to Taiwan :’)